lthms/keyr/README.md

 ### Building From Source

-In order to build keyr’s tools, you will need the following dependencies:
+You will need the following programs to build keyr binaries.

+  - make
+  - meson and ninja
+  - rustc and cargo

+Besides, keyrd requires the following runtime dependencies:

   - udev
   - libinput
-  - rustc and cargo

 You can build the project using `make`.